U.S. flag

 Center for Program Integrity (CPI)- T-MSIS Usage

-CPI has been analyzing T-MSIS data to identify emerging vulnerabilities in seven subject areas, such as opioid overuse and COVID19 related testing.
-These analyses identified anomalies in 33 states and territories.
-Additionally, the Healthcare Fraud Prevention Partnership Trusted Third Party has 44 state T-MSIS data feeds in place for identifying and reducing FWA across the healthcare sector (as of June 2022).
+CPI has been analyzing T-MSIS data to identify emerging vulnerabilities in several subject areas, such as opioid overuse.
+These analyses identified anomalies in 48 states and territories.
+Additionally, the Healthcare Fraud Prevention Partnership Trusted Third Party has 49 states and territories T-MSIS data feeds in place for identifying and reducing FWA across the healthcare sector (as of May 2024).

 Ways to Engage with T-MSIS